Jimson Weed (painting): Description

 O'Keeffe reiterated the pinwheel-shaped flowers' structure in the tight placement of the four blossoms in the painting.
 Her use of rhythmic light and shade and a simplified palette underscores their fresh, simple beauty.

 Historical information

 O'Keeffe was immensely fond of jimson weed, a species of Datura.
-She ignored its seeds' toxicity, allowing it to flourish around her patio.
+She ignored its seeds' toxicity, allowing it to flourish around the patio of her home in the New Mexican desert.
 She paid tribute to the bloom in this painting, originally entitled Miracle Flower.
 Jimson Weed was commissioned by cosmetics magnate Elizabeth Arden for the new Gymnasium Moderne of her Fifth Avenue Salon in New York City.
 Placed in the exercise room, the unfurling blossoms were meant to encourage clients in their stretches.
 Arden paid $10,000 for the largest floral composition O'Keeffe would ever create.

 Acquisition

 The painting was acquired by the Indianapolis Museum of Art in 1997, a gift of Eli Lilly and Company.
 It is displayed in the Paine American Modernism Gallery.